scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 ## Data structures

-This is the easy part: we start by defining the data structures that we will use to represent the keypads and the positions on the grid.

-We define a `Pos` case class to represent a position on a 2D grid.
-We also define two keypads: `numericalKeypad` and `directionalKeypad` as `Map[Char, Pos]` and their respective value sets as `Set[Pos]`.
+We begin by defining the data structures used to represent the keypads and positions on the grid.
+We start with a `Pos` case class for 2D coordinates.
+Then, we define two keypads—`numericalKeypad` and `directionalKeypad`—as `Map[Char, Pos]`, with their corresponding sets of valid positions as `Set[Pos]`.

 ```scala mdoc:silent
 case class Pos(x: Int, y: Int):